Welcome to the Type II Fun Run. This is not your typical ultra.

 ADVENTURE FIRST, RACE SECOND.

 Although the Type II Fun Run should be taken on in the spirit of adventure, it is still a competition, although the format is slightly different from the ultras you're used to.
+We’ve got some great swag lined up, including packs and booze, not to mention the undying admiration of your friends and followers.
 Note that to be eligible for a prize, you must complete the course within the 30 hours.
 We just can't hold the prize ceremony waiting for you.

 First place.
 First place will be awarded to the runner who completes within 30 hours and with the most points collected.

 Tortoise.
 The last runner to finish within the 30 hour time limit.

 Hare.
 The first runner to arrive at the finish.
 Very unlikely to rank well in the overall points standings, but we'll give you a beer or something.